albertoacerbi/oranzees/README.md

 # Oranzees model

-This repository contains the code and documents the development of the the oranzees model. [model-description.pdf](model-description.pdf) is a good place to start, providing a short description of the model and the main results so far.
+This repository contains the code and documents the development of what we have called here "oranzees model".
+A manuscript describing the model and the main results is avialable [here](draft/preprint/preprint.pdf), with Supplementary Information [here](draft/oranzees/SI/SI.pdf).
+It has been made available on the preprint server [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.25.008177v1) the 27 of March 2020.

-The material is organised as follows:
+The rest of the material is organised as follows.
+Notice this may not be always updated, because we are keep working on the model and on the outputs, but it should be sufficient to understand and reproduce the results described in the manuscript:

-* [01-oranzees.Rmd](01-oranzees.Rmd) to [06-oranzees.Rmd](06-oranzees.Rmd): R Markdown files documenting the model implementation details, mainly for "internal" use
+* [01-oranzees.Rmd](01-oranzees.Rmd) to [06-oranzees.Rmd](06-oranzees.Rmd): R Markdown files documenting the model implementation details, mainly for "internal" use.
+They record the history of the development of the model.

-* [model-description.Rmd](model-description.Rmd): a shorter description of the model.
+* [model-description.Rmd](model-description.Rmd): a shorter description of the model when first completed (now mostly incorporated in the main manuscript and in SI).

 * [main.R](main.R): code to run the model